 Kinako (Grourd Roasted Soy Beans)

-- Combine Potato Starch and Sugar in a saucepan.
-Add Water (warm tap water preferred) and mix well.
+- Combine Starch and Sugar in a saucepan.
+Add Warm Water and mix well.
 Heat over medium heat, stirring constantly, until colour turns completely transparent.
 Remove from the heat, but keep stirring for 20-30 seconds to let it firm up.

 - Prepare Water and Ice Cubes in a bowl.
 Using two wet spoons, drop 1 tablespoonful of the gooey paste-like mixture into the icy water.
 The mixture will instantly harden.